gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 2. Design a URL shortener service (Tiny URL)

+Users will provide a long url, your service needs to return a short url.
+If the users give you the same short url you need to return the actual url.

 * If you generate a short url with UUID there can be collision if the key is same.
 More **collisions** more time is spent in returning a response degrading your service.
 The system will not scale.
 * If the pre-created short url are stored in a RDBMS database there is contention at the db when all the threads ask for the next free key.
 * Ensure that pre-created short url are not sequential so that someone should not guess what the next key can be simply by incrementing one character.